October 29-31, 2014

 - Selling or promoting products is not allowed in NCTM presentations.
 You may describe how materials, etc. are used in classrooms but your presentation focus cannot be on selling the product.
-If you wish to promote or sell a product at the NCTM 2014 Regional Conferences & Expositions, please contact our sales and marketing team at email@example.com.
+If you wish to promote or sell a product at the NCTM 2014 Regional Conferences & Expositions, please contact our Sales Department firstname.lastname@example.org.

 - If any project or commercially available product is the main focus of your presentation, the project or product name must appear in the title.

 - Please observe copyright and trademark rules.
 If you plan to use copyrighted or trademarked resources or songs, you must obtain appropriate permissions prior to submitting your proposal.

 What should I consider when writing my title and description?